The Aria by Ocean Reef is one of the best full face masks available

 The straps are elastic and don't get caught on your hair.
 It may look tricky to get the mask on initially, but it doesn't take long before you have the hang of it.
 It quickly becomes very easy to put on and adjust, and is very comfortable once in position.

-The Ocean View Aria is designed to make it very easy and natural to breathe through your nose and mouth.
+The Ocean Reef Aria is designed to make it very easy and natural to breathe through your nose and mouth.

 As there's no mouthpiece, there's also no jaw fatigue.
 Anyone who suffers from jaw fatigue knows the pain after clamping down on a snorkel mouthpiece for a period of time.
 It can really take the enjoyment out of snorkeling.
 There's no jaw fatigue with full face snorkel masks even after hours of snorkeling.

-Due to the way their clever design, there's no fogging at all with the Ocean View Aria full face mask.
+Thanks to their clever design, there's no fogging at all with the Ocean Reef Aria full face mask.
 All fogging takes place in the lower part of the mask, which is a separate area from the viewing area.

 Full face snorkel masks have an 180° field of vision.
 This is so much broader than a standard snorkel or diving mask.